Actions for Ransomware Protection

-We will talk today in this article on Ransomware Protection Actions, how to reinforce defenses and recover from post-attack.
+Today we will talk in this article on Ransomware protection actions, how to reinforce defenses and recover post-attack.

 Just the thought of ransomware is enough to keep CISOs and security teams up at night.
-Victims are faced with the dire choice between paying a ransom to a criminal, who may or may not release their network and captured data, as well as potentially spending millions of dollars to remove the ransomware on their own.
-Therein comes the importance of maintaining good protection against Ransomware.
+Victims are faced with the terrible choice between paying a ransom to a criminal, who may or may not release their captured network and data, as well as potentially spending millions of dollars to remove the ransomware themselves.
+This is where the importance of maintaining good ransomware protection comes in.

-And those costs are likely to increase.
-In a recent attack this year, for example, attackers demanded a payment of 13 Bitcoin (more than US $ 75,000) for each computer affected by the attack, so that users could regain access to their files - well above the normal demand for bailout, which was just under US $ 13,000 .
+And these costs are likely to increase.
+In a recent attack this year, for example, the attackers demanded a payment of 13 Bitcoin (more than US $ 75,000) for each computer affected by the attack so that users could regain access to their files - far above the normal ransom demand, which previously was just under US $ 13,000 .

-Due to the financial success of the ransomware, it continues to attract cyber criminals who launch large-scale attacks seeking to suck the careless victims.
-They carefully plan highly focused attacks, targeting specific targets most likely to pay.
-Even less technical criminals are riding the wave through an increasing number of ransomware-as-a-service portals available on the Dark Web.
+Due to the financial success of ransomware, it continues to attract cybercriminals who launch large-scale attacks seeking to sucker in careless victims.
+They carefully plan highly focused attacks, aiming at specific targets most likely to pay off.
+Even less technical criminals are getting on the bandwagon through a growing number of ransomware-as-a-service portals available on the Dark Web.

-Regardless of the approach, in today's digital world, a ransomware attack is more a matter of when the what if.
+Regardless of the approach, in today's digital world, a ransomware attack is more a matter of at the time of the which if.

-Regardless of how bleak this news may seem, organizations have ways to effectively defend themselves against ransomware attacks.
+Regardless of how grim this news may seem, organizations have ways to effectively defend against ransomware attacks.

-10 Things You Can Do To Get Protection Against Ransomware Attack
+10 Things You Can Do to Protect Ransomware

 Here are 10 critical steps that every organization needs to consider as part of its anti-ransomware strategy: